armanbilge/BIOINF702/assignment4.md

 The phylo-HMM was aware of the correlations between sequences and the overall substitution process so was better at distinguishing signal from noise.
 Furthermore, the specific substitutions provided signal that only the phylo-HMM was sensitive to.

-In their second example, Siepel and Haussler identify conserved regions of the mamallian genome.
+In their second example, Siepel and Haussler identify conserved regions of the mammalian genome.
-They created a phylo-HMM with ten rate categories for a total of ten states and fitted the model to the mamallian data.
+They created a phylo-HMM with ten rate categories for a total of ten states and fitted the model to the mammalian data.
 Unfortunately no details were provided with regard to how they performed the fitting.
 Then they used the forward-backward algorithm on this dataset to calculate the posterior probability that a site is conserved for each site, achieving results similar to existing analyses.
 The phylo-HMM approach lends several advantages over alternative methods for identifying conserved regions.